dumbgamedev/thirdpersoncontroller_playmaker/README.md

 # Opsive Third Person Controller Action Set

-Custom Playmaker actions for Opsives Third Person Controller
+Custom Playmaker actions for Opsives Third Person Controller **VERSION 1**.
+This set does not work with Version 2.

 These c# files have been created to be used in conjunction with the Unity3d asset TextMesh Pro found on the Unity Asset Store (currently for free). https://www.assetstore.unity3d.com/en/#!/content/84126

-## How You Can Help

-This package was partially funded through generous donors of the Dumb Game Dev Patreon Account: https://www.patreon.com/playmaker

-A few dollars a month in support go a long way in assisting me develop more Playmaker actions that are released completely for free under the license below. **For more Playmaker action sets released for free, please consider pledging a few dollars a month**

 ## License